Sample Resignation Letter: Promotion Job Opportunity

 Everything about this resignation letter marks you as a positive, professional member of the team who is leaving for a good reason.
 Even people who are unfamiliar with you years down the road will view your leave-taking in a positive light.

-This type of professional communication is why I recommend telling an employer why you are leaving whenever your reason has to do with professional growth.
+This type of professional communication is why many HR managers recommend telling an employer why you are leaving whenever your reason has to do with professional career growth.
 No one will deny you the opportunity even if your new employer's gain is their loss.